-Line 24 - Enter your share of the addback of credit on early dispositions from Part VI, Fiduciary line, column D.
+Line 27 - Enter your share of the addback of credit on early dispositions from Part VII, Fiduciary line, column D.

-Line 25 - Total addback of credit on early dispositions
+Line 28 - Total addback of credit on early dispositions

-Individuals - enter the amount from line 25 on Form IT-201-ATT, line 19, or Form IT-203-B, line 3.
-Fiduciaries - enter the amount from line 25 on Form IT-205, line 12.
+Individuals - enter the amount from line 28 on Form IT-201-ATT, line 19, or Form IT-203-B, line 3.
+Fiduciaries - enter the amount from line 28 on Form IT-205, line 12.

-Part IV - Investments in qualified property
+Part V - Investments in qualified property

 Fill in columns A through F for qualified property that was placed in service.
-Enter in column D the property's useful life under section 167 of the IRC, even if the property is subject to the provisions of section 168 of the IRC on or after October 1, 1998.
+Enter in column D the property's useful life under IRC section 167, even if the property is subject to the provisions of IRC section 168 on or after October 1, 1998.